Learn to use the RICE Framework formula to prioritize your projects, calculate the score, and thoroughly understand its meaning.

 8 Tips on How to Improve the RICE Framework for Better Prioritization

 All the recommendations are simple and actionable.
-Mostly, they aren’t interdependent, and you can choose to implement a few.
+Mostly, they aren’t interdependent; you can implement a few.
 But by implementing all of them, you will get maximum benefits.

 Now, let’s dig deeper and expand the concepts.